 What & Who We Fund

-Grants are awarded to tax-exempt organizations, substantially all in Rhode Island, for the purchase of equipment and for construction, renovation or purchase of real estate.
-Out of state applicants must demonstrate a strong nexus to Rhode Island and its people to be considered.
-Grants are also awarded on a very limited basis for reduction of indebtedness exclusively related to building acquisition or building improvement.
+Grants are awarded to tax-exempt organizations based in RI for capital projects.
+Grants are awarded for the purchase of equipment and tangible property and for construction, renovations or the purchase of real estate.
+Grants are also awarded on a very limited basis for the reduction of indebtedness exclusively related to building acquisition or building improvement.

 Challenge grants, provided to enable organizations to leverage Champlin funding to secure matching donations, are considered on a highly limited basis at the discretion of the Distribution Committee.
 Those seeking consideration for a challenge grant are strongly advised to make this known in January of the given year.
 An Executive staff assessment will then be made as to whether the organization should move forward with a formal request to be reviewed by the Distribution Committee.

 It is our policy generally not to participate in feasibility studies to assess the potential success of a fundraising campaign that includes support from the Champlin Foundation.
 The rationale for this approach is that the success of a fundraising campaign should not hinge on Champlin participation.